Skip to Content

 FAQs

-1. What are the standard sofa dimensions?
+What are the standard dimensions of a sofa?

-Standard sofas are typically 72–90 inches wide, 30–38 inches deep, and 28–36 inches high.
+Standard sofa dimensions are usually 72–90 inches wide, 30–38 inches deep, and 28–36 inches high, but the best size depends on seating needs, room layout, walkway clearance, and comfort preference.

-2. What is the standard size of a 3-seater sofa?
+What is the standard size of a 3-seater sofa?